Product Disclosures

 New York State Department of Financial Services Notice for Extensions to Grace Periods

 The New York State Department of Financial Services requires us to share information about extensions to grace periods and other rights under your life insurance policy if you can demonstrate financial hardship as a result of the COVID-19 pandemic.
-This information pertains only to certain Cigna insurance policies they may have, that are known as:
+This information pertains only to certain Cigna Healthcare insurance policies they may have, that are known as:

 - Group Term Life Insurance underwritten by Cigna Life Insurance Company of New York (CLICNY) issued to New York employers.